Frequently Asked Questions

 How can I register to volunteer with the GWSA?

-To begin the process for volunteering with the GWSA, in the Volunteer section, please complete the registration process under Volunteer Application.
+To begin the process for volunteering with the GWSA, use the Support Us tab at top to reach the Volunteer section, and complete the registration process under Volunteer Application.
 Once the registration has been completed and sent, someone will be in touch with you regarding your application.
 See our Volunteer Page for details.

 Can I register for card games/group activities/volunteering online?